-The adoption of disruptive new technologies in Australia’s Pacific neighbors could help improve connectivity in the region and bridge the digital divide, shadow communications minister Michelle Rowland said.
+The adoption of disruptive new technologies in Australia’s Pacific neighbours could help improve connectivity in the region and bridge the digital divide, shadow communications minister Michelle Rowland said.

 Speaking at the Pacific Connect Forum on Thursday afternoon, Ms Rowland said that technologies like cloud services, data analytics, blockchain and the Internet of Things offer “tangible opportunities to deliver better and cheaper services using the internet”.